-Or maybe you uncover that you need better cost controls to reduce your “COGS” (either to reduce materials cost, overtime hours, wastage, expedites, scope creep on fixed fee pricing, etc.)
+Or maybe you discover that you need better cost controls to reduce your “COGS” (either to reduce materials cost, overtime hours, wastage, expedites, scope creep on fixed fee pricing, etc.)

 Sometimes the only way to solve an acute cash flow challenge is to rigorously go over your expenses—line item by line item – and make the painful cuts.

 - Your strategic cash decisions.
 The final part of managing your cash flow is making smart big picture financial decisions.
 This includes things like your pricing model, capital investments, staffing, and other strategic investment decisions.Are you over investing in too many initiatives that won’t pay off until down the road?
 What about your staffing levels, do they make sense relative to your current real work load?
 How about your set inventory levels?

 The big picture strategic decisions you make that cost cash have a real impact on your cash flow.

 Further Resources to Help You Effectively Deal with Cash Flow Challenges:

 Keep in mind, business cash flow problems can be a serious problem and threaten your ability to stay in business if you choose to continue to have poor cash flow management.
 Here are some resources that will help you have a healthy cash flow to help you further your business success: